What is a POC?

 A comprehensive list of frequently asked questions for supplemental oxygen users.

-Created by Dr. Peter Wilson, this website contains descriptions of all types of portable oxygen systems, traveling with oxygen, safety, as well as a Q&A section.
+This website contains descriptions of all types of portable oxygen systems, traveling with oxygen, safety, as well as product reviews.

 How to Use Asthma and COPD Inhalers Correctly